rattalur/cxone-flow2/README.md

 This repository is currently visible internally to Checkmarx only while testing is performed.
 This section will explain what is currently needed before release.

+## Execution Features

+Currently, only the following features work:

+* BitBucket Data Center as an SCM
+* Scans are invoked by Push events targetting protected branches.

 ## BitBucket Data Center Test Environment

 A docker image of [Bitbucket Data Cener](https://hub.docker.com/r/atlassian/bitbucket) can be created for testing purposes.